newseal

 2. Ws will not be given after the appropriate deadline except for documented medical or legal reasons.
 See the WCU Undergraduate Catalog.

 3. Every semester a number of students receive Fs because they stop attending class and taking exams, but do not formally withdraw through the registrar.
-Don't let this happen to you.
+Please don't let this happen to you.

 Your graded writing assignment is to create a resume-like homepage on the professional networking website LinkedIn (http://www.linkedin.com).
 Register for a free, non-premium account.
 At a minimum, list Western Carolina University as your school, from the year you enrolled, to the future year you expect to graduate.
-Any other information is optional, but everything you include in your personal profile must be (a.) honest and factually correct, and (b.) must be presented in a mature, professional manner.
-You may wish to include information on past and/or current employment, extra-curricular activities, etc. If you post a picture, it must present a professional appearance.
+Any other information is optional, but everything you include in your personal profile must be (a.) honest and factually correct, and (b.) presented in a mature, professional manner.
+You may include information on past and current employment, extra-curricular activities, etc. If you post a picture, it must present a professional appearance.
 When you are done and ready for your profile to be graded, invite me to add you as a contact.
 My email address is mulligan@wcu.edu.
-This assignment is due on Thursday, February 12, but you are welcome to complete it earlier.
+This assignment is due on Friday, January 30, but you are welcome to complete it earlier.

-Western Carolina University is committed to providing equal educational opportunities for students with documented disabilities.
-Students who require disability services or reasonable accommodations must identify themselves as having a disability and provide current diagnostic documentation to Disability Services.
+Western Carolina University is committed to providing equal educational opportunities for students with documented disabilities and/or medical conditions.
+Students who require reasonable accommodations must identify themselves as having a disability and/or medical condition and provide current diagnostic documentation to Disability Services.
 All information is confidential.
-Please contact Disability Services for more information at (828) 227-2716 or 144 Killian Annex.
+Please contact the Office of Disability Services for more information at (828) 227-3886.

 8. Course calendar: